Dokespike/PyPlayer/README.md

 ========
 An extremely simple and light weight music player made with python.

-This is project is being made by none other than myself (Matthew Shaw) in an attempt to make the most basic and simple, yet functional, music player for your enjoyment.
+This is project is being made in an attempt to make the most basic and simple, yet functional music player for your enjoyment.